 The Richmond postal address problem

-The single most common Richmond records search error: running Richmond city courts for an address that is actually in Henrico County.
-Henrico County surrounds the City of Richmond on three sides, and many Henrico County addresses carry a "Richmond, VA" postal designation rather than a Henrico-specific city name.
-Someone who lives in the western Henrico suburb of Short Pump, or the eastern Henrico area near Sandston, may have a "Richmond, VA 23233" mailing address — but their court records are in Henrico County Circuit Court, not in Richmond City Circuit Court.
+The single most common Richmond records error is running Richmond city courts for an address that is actually in Henrico County.
+Many Henrico County addresses carry a "Richmond, VA" postal designation rather than a Henrico-specific city name.
+Someone who lives in Short Pump (ZIP 23233) or near Mechanicsville (ZIP 23111) may have a "Richmond, VA" mailing address, but their court records are in Henrico County Circuit Court.

 Richmond city and Henrico County are entirely separate court systems